ChasinSpin/astrid/docs/InstallImage.md

 ##### Wifi Hotspot Change

-1. Run WifiSetup on the desktop, and change the access points SSID and password (option 7) to:
+1. Run WifiSetup on the desktop (under Astrid Tools), and change the access points SSID and password (option 7) to:

 		SSID: AstridXHotspot  (where X is a unique number for your astrid)
 		Password: iotaiota